Nilahn/pine_forest_berry/README.md

 # Pine Forest Berry
 This is a dark and light theme for Obsidian with an overal minimal design and calm but aesthetic colour palette.
+It works with sliding panes as well as in "classic pane mode".

 I use a Tag-Pill Css Snippet that is not included in the main css file because it is customized to my specific use of tags.